robottini/grbl-servo/README.md

 grbl 0.9i with Servo motor support

 GRBL 0.9i with servo motor support.
-Use the PIN D11 to driver the servo.
+Use the PIN D11 to drive the servo.
 Use the commands M03 Sxxx (xxx between 0 and 255) to rotate the servo between 0-180.
 The command M05 turn the servo to zero degrees.